-Two years ago, as a 22 year old, college alum, I was a blondie blonde, who had a degree, and had the world at my fingertips.
+Three years ago, as a 22 year old, college alum, I was a blondie blonde, who had a degree, and had the world at my fingertips.
 I had just graduated from Penn State University and was planning my next move.
 But little did I know then, that what you plan in life, doesn't always go as planned...
-So yeah, two years ago as of June 1st exactly, I was getting ready to go on vacation with my best friend and her family to celebrate her birthday but more importantly our college graduation, ay!
+So yeah, three years ago as of June 1st exactly, I was getting ready to go on vacation with my best friend and her family to celebrate her birthday but more importantly our college graduation, ay!
 I remember so vividly my mom dropping me off at her house because we were leaving the next morning at 5:00am and standing in their kitchen, I pointed out to my mom and my best friend, a tiny little patch of missing hair in the back of my part.
 I remember just thinking, “how weird, no clue what that is but I’m sure it’ll pass.”
-HA little did I know I’d be sitting here in a coffee shop, 2,300 miles away, two years later, typing out a play by play of that exact moment.
+HA little did I know I’d be sitting here in a coffee shop, 2,300 miles away, three years later, typing out a play by play of that exact moment.
 It sure wasn’t just one little bald patch that “would go away.”

 From that vacation, I had to skype into meetings in NYC to a dance program I had been accepted into, post graduation.
 The night I landed home from vacation, I was on a train at 6am the following day commuting three hours to New York City to “pursue my dream.”
 As the summer progressed, so did my hair loss.
 I remember having “mock auditions,” during the program where we were required to look our very best; hair and makeup done to perfection, no exceptions, and here I am with bald spots popping up right and left.
 This was no longer just a hobby, this is my career.
 I was subletting my friend’s apartment in New Jersey which was about a 2 hour commute to the studio and keep in mind we had to arrive before 8am most days, uh..yikes!
 But, you do what you gotta do because who has money for a nice apartment right out of college?!
 Not me.
 But I did what I could.
 Not only was the apartment a two hour commute, I slept on a futon that laid on the floor, totally caught an ant or seven crawling around in it, I was not working because I was in a full time dance program, in a not so healthy, long distance relationship and lastly....